JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 ## Filters and search
-- When in the Lib/Bin screen, users can apply filters or search tracks in the library
+- When in the Lib/Bin screen, users can apply filters or search tracks in the library #DONE
-- The search bar can be somewhere on top in the header, with the title on the left edge
+- The search bar can be somewhere on top in the header, with the title on the left edge #DONE
+- Make the search bar filter the tracks shown
 - This will be local until I implement an infinite query, after which it will make a db call

 ## Drag and drop